 The school will make a reasonable effort to cooperate with a therapy program if one is recommended for the student.
-The Board believes that if a student is involved in a chemical dependency program and is successfully addressing his/her harmful involvement with chemicals, he/she may continue in the regular school setting and continue to participate in any extracurricular program unless participation is in conflict with rules and regulations set forth by the Board and the North Dakota High School Activities Association and/or the student has been suspended or expelled as a result of a District policy violation.
+The Board believes that if a student is involved in a chemical dependency program and is successfully addressing their harmful involvement with chemicals, they may be allowed to continue in the regular school setting and continue to participate in any extracurricular program unless participation is in conflict with rules and regulations set forth by the Board, the North Dakota High School Activities Association, and/or the student has been suspended or expelled as a result of a District policy violation.

 The school may, through the use of available resources, provide follow-up counseling and supportive assistance to those students who return after successfully completing a therapeutic regimen, realizing that the student may need assistance in dealing with other environmental factors beyond the school's control which may remain unchanged.

 Confidentiality

-The District shall maintain the confidentiality of students referred for counseling and chemical dependency treatment in accordance with the District's policy on counseling records.
+The District shall maintain the confidentiality of students referred for counseling and chemical dependency treatment in accordance with the District's policy on counseling records and other applicable law.